zhuzhouyue123/SubConv-4-ZJU/docs/index.md

 features:
   - title: Easy to Deploy
-    details: It can be easily deployed on Vercel
+    details: It can be easily deployed on Vercel or Your VPS
   - title: Safe
-    details: It's deployed on your own Vercel account, so nobody else can see your data
+    details: It's deployed on your own Vercel or VPS, so nobody else can see your data
   - title: Using proxy-provider
     details: By using proxy-provider, the proxies can be updated automatically on any platform
   - title: Easy to Customize